 Once I verified there were no visible leaks, I grabbed the white alcohol ink to create ocean waves.

-Resin and Alcohol Ink
+Add Alcohol Ink

 First, I add alcohol ink within 3 to 5 minutes after the resin pour.